 Scalable I/O library for parallel access to task-local files

-Given that each processor writes its data to same file, sionlib assigns different regions (e.g., data blocks) of the file to a processor.
-Hence, for each processor, sionlib needs the estimated data size which would be written to the file (chunk size). sionlib can also handle extensions (additional chunks), if the end of a data block is reached.
+Given that each processor writes its data to same file, SIONlib assigns different regions (e.g., data blocks) of the file to a processor.
+Hence, for each processor, SIONlib needs the estimated (or known) data size which will be written to the file (chunk size).
+SIONlib can also handle extensions (additional chunks), if the end of a data block is reached.

 Both, the estimated chunk size and file system block size are used to calculate the individual start position inside the file for each processor.
 Ensuring contention-free access to file system blocks enables efficient parallel writing and reading.

 If you are interested in upcoming SIONlib versions, we recommend to add your mail address to the SIONlib-news mailing list.